arrayash/AgeCalculator/README.md

 # Age Calculator - Java Project

 ## Project Overview
-A Java console application that calculates a person's exact age in years, months, weeks, and days based on their birth date.
+A Java console application that calculates a person's exact age in years, months, and days based on their birth date.

 ## Key Feature
 - Calculates precise age breakdown